Today's Articles

 *Andraé Crouch was born on this date in 1942.
 He was a Black gospel singer, songwriter, arranger, recording artist, record producer, and pastor.

-Born in San Francisco, California, Andraé Edward Crouch and his twin sister, Sandra, were children to Benjamin and Catherine (neé Hodnett) Crouch.
-When he was young, Crouch's parents owned and operated Crouch Cleaners, a dry-cleaning business, a restaurant, a street ministry, and a hospital and prison ministry in Los Angeles, California.
+Born in San Francisco, California, Andraé Edward Crouch and his twin sister, Sandra, were children of Benjamin and Catherine (neé Hodnett) Crouch.
+When he was young, Crouch's parents owned and operated Crouch Cleaners, a dry cleaning business, as well as a restaurant, a street ministry, and a hospital and prison ministry in Los Angeles, California.

 When he was 11, his father was invited to speak for several weeks at a small church as a guest preacher.
 Crouch's father and the church's congregation encouraged him to play during the services.
 Crouch found the key to the congregation's singing at the piano and started to play.
-Crouch honed his piano skills and, in time, wanted to write his music.
-When he was 14 years old, he wrote his first Gospel song.
+Crouch honed his piano skills and, over time, began composing his music.
+At the age of 14, he wrote his first Gospel song.
 In 1960, Crouch formed his first group, the Church of God in Christ Singers (COGICS), which included Billy Preston.
 The COGICS were the first group to record the song "The Blood Will Never Lose Its Power."

-Crouch was a key figure in the Jesus Music movement of the 1960s and 1970s.
+Crouch was a pivotal figure in the Jesus Movement of the 1960s and 1970s.
 As a result, it helped bring about contemporary Christian music and began to bridge the gap between Black and white Christian music.
 Though sometimes criticized for diluting the Gospel message using contemporary styles, his songs have become staples in churches worldwide.
 They have been recorded by mainstream artists such as Paul Simon.
 Crouch is also credited with revolutionizing the sound of urban Gospel music.
-Crouch was instrumental in bringing Walter and Tramaine Hawkins, Jessy Dixon, and The Winans to Light Records, all enjoying successful gospel music careers.
+Crouch was instrumental in bringing Walter Hawkins, Tramaine Hawkins, Jessy Dixon, and The Winans to Light Records, all of whom enjoyed successful gospel music careers.

 In 1986, Crouch composed the theme music for the Sherman Hemsley sitcom Amen, sung by Vanessa Bell Armstrong.
 In 1987, the Andraé Crouch Choir sang background vocals on Michael Jackson's singles "Man in the Mirror," "Keep the Faith," and "Will You Be There."
 "Soon and Very Soon" was performed at the public memorial service for Jackson at the Staples Center in Los Angeles.